nextcloud/desktop/doc/introduction.rst

 Improvements and New Features
 -----------------------------

-The 2.2 release of the ownCloud desktop sync client has many new features and improvements.
+The |version| release of the ownCloud desktop sync client has many new features and improvements.
 (See the `complete changelog
 <https://owncloud.org/changelog/desktop/>`_.)